carpentries-incubator/lc-litsearchr/_episodes/14-selecting-search-terms.md

 {: .language-r}

 > ## Check-in with helpers
+> For virtual lessons: head to breakout rooms to check in with helpers.
 {: .discussion}

 Now that we have our network, we need to figure out which terms are the most important.
 One of the interesting things about keyword co-occurrence networks (and networks in general) is that their importance metrics follow a power law, where there are many terms with low importance and a few terms that are very important.
 To see what this looks like, we can extract the node `strength` from the network using the `igraph` package, `sort` the terms in order or their strenghts, and `plot` the node strengths.